-- MG 412 Cultural Diversity and Communication Issues in International Business.
+MG 412 Cultural Diversity and Communication Issues in International Business.
 3 Semester Hours.
 Prerequisite: None.
 However, it is recommended that MG 352 and EC 320 be completed before taking MG 412.
 This is the capstone course for the international business minor.
 It focuses on two broad areas: case studies in political, legal, economic, and cultural areas and the in-depth study of multicultural diversity.
-Areas to be covered include religion, family, time, gender, race, ethnicity, aesthetics, power distance, individual vs. collective, masculine vs. feminine and uncertainty avoidance. - MG 415 Technical Risk Management.
-3 Semester Hours.
-(Lab fee.)
-Prerequisite: Statistics (BUS 271).
-This course examines the use of the scientific method and statistical analysis to minimize the risk exposure in management decision making, particularly when bringing high-technology products to the market place within allotted time and financial specifications. - MG 416 Entrepreneurship.
-3 Semester Hours.
-Prerequisite: Accounting I, CIS 146, MG 346, and MK 331.
-In this course, students bring their knowledge of management, marketing, accounting, and microcomputer applications to bear on the problems of planning and operating a small business.
-Student teams research, prepare, and present complete business plans including proforma financial statements for startup ventures.
-Market research, site selection, pricing, promotion, and financial analysis for the small firm are among the topics stressed.
+Areas to be covered include religion, family, time, gender, race, ethnicity, aesthetics, power distance, individual vs. collective, masculine vs. feminine and uncertainty avoidance.

-MG 417 Management of Change.
+MG 413 Project Communication, Management and Leadership.
 3 Semester Hours.